MicrosoftDocs/azure-docs/articles/communication-services/concepts/pricing.md

 - 1 participant (Bob) x 3 chat messages x $0.0008 = $0.0024.
 - 1 participant (Alice) x 5 chat messages x $0.000  = $0.0*.

-*Alice participation covered by Teams license.
-You will see in Azure Bill the minutes, chat messages that Teams users had with ACS Users for your convenience.
-The records will be with  $0 price
+*Alice's participation is covered by her Teams license.
+Your Azure invoice will show the minutes and chat messages that Teams users had with Communication Services Users for your convenience, but those minutes and messages originating from the Teams client will not cost.

 **Total cost for the visit**:
-User joining using the ACS JS SDK: $0.12 + $0.0024 = $0.1224
+- User joining using the Communication Services JS client library: $0.12 + $0.0024 = $0.1224
-User joining on Teams Desktop Application: $0 (covered by Teams license)
+- User joining on Teams Desktop Application: $0 (covered by Teams license)

 ## Chat

-With Communication Services you can enhance your application with the ability to send and receive chat messages between 2 or more users.
+With Communication Services you can enhance your application with the ability to send and receive chat messages between two or more users.
 Chat client libraries are available for JavaScript, .NET, Python and Java.
 Refer to [this page to learn about client libraries](./sdk-options.md)

 ### Price